V. CANNON was born in Camden, New Jersey on January 30, 1883 to Catherine M. and

 March 2, 1899 Catherine Cannon became a widow, when William H.

 Cannon was lost at sea off Norfolk, Virginia while bringing a dredge back to Camden.
 Florence Cannon and other members of the Cannon

-family were still living at 576 Benson Street as as late as
+family maintained residence at 576 Benson Street

 V. Cannon's talent as an artist soon was recognized.
 She studied

 at the Philadelphia School of Industrial Arts and was teaching